tiavina-mika/mui-tiptap-editor/README.md

 <TextEditorReadOnly value="<h1>Hello word!</h1>" />
 ```

-2. If it is just displaying the value without using the editor, you can use this library [`tiptap-parser`](https://www.npmjs.com/package/tiptap-parser).
-Example: The editor is used in the back office, but the content must be displayed on the website
+2. If you only need to display the value without using the editor, you can use this library: [`tiptap-parser`](https://www.npmjs.com/package/tiptap-parser).
+Example: The editor is used in the back office, but the content must be displayed on the website.
 ```tsx
 <TiptapParser content="<h1>Hello world</h1>" />
 ```